Stanley Dorfman: Led Zeppelin – Live At The Royal Albert Hall

 In 1970, Dorfman was hired by Led Zeppelin to direct of their performance at the Royal Albert Hall.
 Dorfman brought on Peter Whitehead, a cameraman who had worked for him on Top of the Pops, and together, using handheld Bolex cameras, they filmed the concert on 16 mm film.
 Dorfman and Whitehead later edited the footage together.

 This footage was eventually released in 2003 as Disc One of the Led Zeppelin DVD, which became RIAA certified 13 times multi-platinum that year and is considered the best-selling music DVD in history.
 In 2022, Led Zeppelin released three official music videos featuring this footage: "How Many More Times", "Dazed and Confused", and "What Is and What Should Never Be."

 The Carpenters

 In October 1971, Dorfman produced and directed a taped studio concert titled The Carpenters In Concert (a.k.a.
 Carpenters: Live at the BBC), featuring the American musical duo Karen and Richard Carpenter.
 This was the Carpenter's first television special.
 The US audience would have to wait five more years later before a special titled The Carpenters' Very First TV Special was aired.
 The Carpenters In Concert first aired on BBC1 on 6 November 1971.
 The concert was later broadcast for American audiences on VH-1.
 However, due to the inclusion of commercial breaks and time constraints, several songs were omitted from the broadcast.
-These songs included "And When He Smiles", "That on the Road Look", "Lust for Earl and the Married Woman", and "I Fell in Love with You".
+These songs included "And When He Smiles", "That on the Road Look", "Lustful Earl and the Married Woman", and "I Fell in Love with You".